TomShacham/http4js/docs/Request-and-response-api/index.md

 ReqOf("GET", "/")
 ```

+They are named `Req` and `Res` in this short-hand manner so that they don't
+conflict with other objects named Request and Response.

 ## Immutability - why?

 Both `Request` and `Response` are immutable, so every method on them returns a new object.